La Tuilerie de Chazelle, Burgundy - Gîtes

 The ecumenical monastic community of Taizé is just under 2 miles from here.
 Taizé attracts young people from around the world and is famous for its "Taizé Songs" (a modern version of Gregorian chants).
 A little further away is the first Tibetan Buddhist monastery in Europe, the Temple of the Thousand Buddhas (Kagyu Ling) at La Boulaye, well worth the experience.

 Over and above all else, Burgundy is well known for its fine food and great wines.
 Good living has been made into an art-form here.
 You can enjoy the wine tasting available in the local "caves" that you discover on your travels or you can follow the numerous "wine trails" (Côte d'Or, Côte Chalonnaise and Mâconnais & Beaujolais) that take you past the best and most famous houses of the region.

 For walkers and cyclists this area is ideal.
 There are many well laid out routes to walk or cycle, of varying levels of difficulty, including the Voie Verte which is a flat, safe cycle path that runs the length of South Burgundy on an old railway track with extensions on canal tow-paths.

-It is impossible to give information on everything there is to see around here, but for those who want more information than this small space allows, you can scroll down the page or click on a link in the right-hand menu for more details on certain topics like things to see in and around Cormatin or day trips you can make from here.
-Also for some very detailed information we have created a tourist information blog.
+It is impossible to give information on everything there is to see around here, but for those who want more information than this small space allows, click on the links in the right-hand menu for more details on what there is to see around here.